matrix-org/synapse/docs/saml_mapping_providers.md

                    `saml2_config.user_mapping_provider_config` option.
       - `saml_response` - A `saml2.response.AuthnResponse` object to extract user
                           information from.
-      - `failures` - Amount of times the returned mxid localpart mapping has failed.
+      - `failures` - An int that represents the amount of times the returned mxid localpart mapping has failed.
 This should be used to create a deduplicated mxid localpart which should be returned instead.
 For example, if this method returns `john.doe` as the value of `mxid_localpart` in the returned dict, and that is already taken on the homeserver, this method will be called again with the same parameters but with failures=1.
 The method should then return a different `mxid_localpart` value, such as `john.doe1`.
     - This method must return a dictionary, which will then be used by Synapse to build a new user.
 The following keys are allowed:
        * `mxid_localpart` - Required.
 The mxid localpart of the new user.